nehaaraut/Distaster-response-pipeline/README.md

 	tqdm==4.48.2
 	Werkzeug==1.0.1

-4. Following command can also be used to update all libraries in python.
+4. Instaed of using above requirements.txt file, following command can also be used to update all libraries in python.
 `$ python -m pip install --upgrade pip`

 ### Instructions: